demisx/demisx.github.io/_posts/2014-12-01-angular-1-component-organization-2.md

 categories: angularjs atom component-feature-based-organization
 ---

-## Level 1: Application Root Organization
+## Level 1: Application root organization

 At first level, also known as application root, we break down our application into two main chunks: